Vin1001/TSA/README.md

 \end{bmatrix}
 $$

-Ordinary Least Squares estimator for the input matrix is defined to be
+Ordinary Least Squares(OLS) estimator for the input matrix is defined to be

 $$
 \beta = (A^T A)^{-1} A^T y
 $$

-where y is the target vector and β is the weight vector
+where y is the target vector and β is the weight vector.
+However, OLS is highly sensitive to outliers since squaring induces unnecessary bias in the model.